Skip to content

 The Skills Transfer

 Pattern recognition.
 Boss fights are pattern matching: watch the animation, know the mechanic, react correctly.
 Debugging AI-generated code works the same way.
 You see the shape of the error before you read the stack trace.
+This is the instinct that matters most: reading failure fast.
+Recognizing a boss mechanic a beat early is the same reflex as catching the AI's wrong output before you ship it.
+The speed is fun; the discipline between generation and trust is what makes it work.

 Flow state.
 Gamers know how to disappear into something for hours without noticing.
 AI coding rewards that same sustained attention.
 Short bursts don't work; you need to be in it to steer agents effectively.

 Optimization loops.
 TFT is pure optimization: build the comp, hit the timing, adjust to the lobby.
-Prompt engineering is the same loop -- adjust, test, improve.
+Prompt engineering is the same loop: adjust, test, improve.
 If you've ever min-maxed a build, you already know how to iterate on a prompt.

 Coordination.
 Leading a raid means managing 20 people doing different jobs toward one goal.
-Multi-agent AI orchestration is the same problem -- different specialists, one objective, and you're calling the pulls.
+Multi-agent AI orchestration is the same problem: different specialists, one objective, and you're calling the pulls.

 The Comparison